Monday, December 23, 2024

 The old story about shutting off the valve in a new way

-The Russians have been preparing this scenario of “punishing Europe,” the expert says, since the winter of 2021-22.
+The expert says that the Russians have been preparing this scenario of “punishing Europe” since the winter of 2021-22.
 But frost is needed for maximum effect.

 “They are waiting for some abnormal cold weather, when Europe will feel bad, there will be a shortage of gas, and then the gas valve in the direction of Ukraine will be closed, where only one line through Sudzha remains operational,” the expert predicts.
 “Their goal is to create problems in the European gas market in conditions of temporary shortages, and make Ukraine guilty of this.”